circleci/circleci-docs/jekyll/_docs/language-haskell.md

 description: Continuous Integration and Continuous Deployment with Haskell
 ---

-Circle supports building Haskell applications with GHC and Cabal.
+CircleCI supports building Haskell applications with GHC and Cabal.
 Before each build we look at your repository and infer commands to run, so most setups should work automatically.